Fodark/mlp-python/README.md

 Organizing these neurons in layers permits to determine non-linear relationships between inputs.

 ## Structure of the MLP
-Only one hidden layer, with weights initialized with normal distribution values.
+The network starts with one hidden layer, with weights initialized with normal distribution values.

 The number of nodes of input, hidden layer and output layer are configurable when instantiating the network.

+Calling `add_layer(number_of_nodes)` permits to add a new layer between the last hidden and the output one.

 The train functions performs a stochastic gradient descent but I'm planning to implement also batch gradient descent.